IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 ```
 Note that the output schema of the _POI_FromFile_ stream matches the format in the CSV file.

 Now you have two streams of data (`POI_FromFile` and `NextBusData_FromFile`) that you are ready to process in our next step.
-So far, you application graph looks like the following image:
+So far, the application graph looks like the following image:

 ![step-1-graph](/streamsx.documentation/images/atom/jpg/step1-graph.png)